 Some people are able to take this route by themselves.
 As mentioned earlier, however, some may need help to find or create the opportunities where they can continue to pursue this career path.

-The Straight Line Approach
+The Straight Approach

 The Stimulating Projects Approach

-They have a freelance mentality.
+Some people aim to build on their strengths and do stimulating projects.
+Such people have a freelance mentality.
 They recognise there are now fewer predictable career paths but there are many potential projects.

-Being professional freelancers, they aim to continually deliver high standards.
+Such professionals aim to continually deliver high standards.
 They recognise that satisfying the key stakeholders can lead to getting more work on future projects.

-Such workers also keep in touch with people in their network.
+They also keep in touch with people in their network.
 Clarifying the challenges that these people face, they offer knowledge that these people can use to achieve success.
 Sometimes this leads to opportunities for future work.

 The Squiggly Approach

-They clarify the principles they like to follow to do satisfying work;
+They clarify the principles they like to follow to do satisfying work.

 They then follow these principles and do various roles and projects where they can do satisfying work.